hunglongtrangithub/DeepReadMapper/README.md

    zig build
    ```

-All the binaries all in `zig-out/bin` directory.
+All of the executables are in `zig-out/bin` directory.

 ## Usage